 Ice is considered a food product by the FDA and is required to be sanitary.
 Most business owners are not ice machine experts, yet they often handle equipment cleanings themselves.
 If you don’t know what you’re doing, you’re not going to maintain a sanitary ice supply.

 A dirty ice machine can cost a business more than customers.
-When the ice maker is dirty, the ice production slows down and energy-efficiency is lost.
+When the ice maker is dirty, the ice cube production slows down and energy-efficiency is lost.
 This leads to higher energy costs and replacement ice expenses.
 We’ve put together these easy to follow guides on how to clean a Manitowoc ice machine or how to clean a Hoshizaki ice machine.

 Our ice machine subscriptions include 2 preventive maintenance visits and comprehensive cleanings a year.
 We only offer high quality ice machines, not cheap or inexpensive ice machines.
 We do the heavy cleanings for our customers.
 And we depend on them to keep the ice machine wiped down and sanitized, and air filters cleaned in between visits.